-Bring to the Joint Committee’s specific attention any significant matters under consideration by the Sub-Committee; and
+Bring to the JC’s specific attention any significant matters under consideration by the Sub-Committee; and

-Ensure appropriate escalation arrangements are in place to alert the Joint Committee Chair, Chief Commissioner, HB Chief Executive or Chairs of other relevant Sub-Committees of any urgent/critical matters that may affect the operation and/or reputation of the JCC and HBs.
+Ensure appropriate escalation arrangements are in place to alert the JC Chair, Chief Commissioner, LHB Chief Executive or Chairs of other relevant Sub-Committees of any urgent/critical matters that may affect the operation and/or reputation of the NWJCC and LHBs.

-The Sub-Committee shall provide a written, annual report to the Joint Committee on its work in support of the Annual Governance Statement specifically commenting on the adequacy of the assurance arrangements, the extent to which risk management is comprehensively embedded throughout the organisation, the integration of governance arrangements and the appropriateness of self-assessment activity against relevant standards.
+The Sub-Committee shall provide a written, annual report to the JC on its work in support of the Annual Governance Statement specifically commenting on the adequacy of the assurance arrangements, the extent to which risk management is comprehensively embedded throughout the organisation, the integration of governance arrangements and the appropriateness of self-assessment activity against relevant standards.
 The report will also record the results of the Sub-Committees self-assessment and evaluation.

-The Sub-Committee shall provide a highlight report to each HB after each meeting providing assurance that Planning, Performance and Finance are being managed appropriately, for inclusion on suitable HB Sub-Committee agendas.